rsdoiel/antenna/planet.md

 ---

-## Trump envoy to Ukraine says risk levels 'going way up'
+## Putin to retaliate after Ukraine drone strikes - Trump

 date: 2025-06-04, from: RTÉ News

-US President Donald Trump's envoy to Ukraine has said the risk of escalation from the war in Ukraine was "going way up" after Ukrainian forces used drones to strike nuclear-capable bombers at several airbases deep inside Russia.
+US President Donald Trump says Vladimir Putin warned him "very strongly" in a call today that he would respond to Ukraine's attack on Russian airfields, adding that any immediate prospect of peace remained far off.

 <br>